kk3844/wyzebridge/README.md

 ### To delete a device:
 Perform the same steps for adding but choose the option to Unpair a device.
 Once unpaired, simply remove the child device from Hubitat.
 They system will no longer see the device address and try to read the values.

+## Credits
+A big thanks goes out to HclX for the [WyzeSensePy](https://github.com/HclX/WyzeSensePy) project.
+Without it, the Hubitat driver probably wouldn't have been possible!
+Okay, maybe it would have, but it sure made it easier!